 Here at RC+, you’ll see us using a variety of non-traditional baseball stats.
 We understand not every reader will know what these analytics are, and that’s OK!
 We’re here to help with this primer on some of the most common stats you’ll find in our articles.

-Barrels — A batted ball with the “perfect” combination of exit velocity and launch angle.
+Barrels — A batted ball with the “ideal” combination of exit velocity and launch angle.
 It results in an expected batting average of at least .500 and an expected slugging percentage of at least 1.500.
 The batted ball must be hit at least 98 mph to qualify.

 DRS (Defense Runs Saved) — A defensive metric created by The Fielding Bible that attempts to measure how many runs a fielder saves or gives up compared to the average fielder at their position.
 League average is zero; a player above that is considered a good fielder, while a player below that rates poorly.
 Similar to other defensive metrics, it gives players credit (or takes it away) based on the likelihood of making a particular play.
 A player who records an out that 75% of other players would also make, he gets 0.25 “points” in his favor.
 If he fails to make the play, he loses 0.75.
 We need about one to three years of data before making any conclusions about a fielder’s capabilities as measured by DRS.
 It differs from UZR because it uses a batted ball timer to calculate the probability of making a play.